uhh-lt/uhhlt-offenseval2020/README.md

 6. Load this pre-trained models and ensemble them
 7. Using the majority vote option, the predictions are computed
 8. The Precision, Recall and F1 scores for labels {NOT, OFF} and overall Macro F1 and Accuracy are determined.

+Note: The experiments were re-run and the results are slightly different from the orginal results in the paper.
+We observed that the environment in which the models are trained influences the evaluation and prediction results.